sueszli/blog/phd stats.md

 and most of them are even harder to measure.

-one commonly considered and easy to measure metric is the potential for compensation growth throughout your career. but that's rarely the reason cs grad students pursue their degree [^2] [^3] [^4].
+one commonly considered and easy to measure metric is the potential compensation growth throughout your career. but that's rarely the reason cs grad students pursue their degree [^2] [^3] [^4].

 <br><br>

 ## paths and probabilities

 the computing research association's "taulbee survey" [^5] offers key insights into our query: